Help make the best choice when selecting a new tap

 Below is an example of a combi boiler system:

-If you have a hot water tank but no cold water tank you will have an unvented water system, providing high pressure.
+If you have a hot water tank but no cold water tank, you’ll have an unvented water system, providing high pressure.

-Water will be stored at mains pressure in a strengthened hot water tank, where it is heated by immersion heaters attached to the side of the tank or a central heating boiler.
+Water will be stored at mains pressure in a strengthened hot water tank, where it’s heated by immersion heaters attached to the side of the tank or a central heating boiler.
 It’ll likely be found in an airing cupboard.
-You’ll have the option to choose from most taps and showers with this set-up, and because it is high pressure, you shouldn’t need to calculate your water pressure when buying new taps or a shower.
+You’ll have the option to choose from most taps with this set-up, and because it’s high pressure, you shouldn’t need to calculate your water pressure when buying new taps.

 How do I calculate the exact water pressure in my home?

 With low pressure water systems, it’s important to work out the water pressure to help you buy the correct shower or taps that can work effectively with the pressure you have.
 The water pressure is measured in bar, and the products designed for this pressure will be labelled accordingly.

 To calculate the pressure, you can either ask a plumber to take a look, and they’ll use a pressure gauge tool, which you can also buy and use yourself.
 Or you can get a rough guide by measuring the drop between the tank and tap.

 Start by measuring the height between the bottom of your open or vented water tank and the outlet of your tap.
 You might find that this means measuring from your tap to your ceiling, and then from the floor of your loft to the bottom of the tank.
 If there are floors in between, measure the height from floor to ceiling and add this all together.
 Don’t forget to allow for the depth of each floor too.
 Try to measure as accurately as possible, to the nearest metre.